Britain's FTSE edges up as investors cheer Kingfisher results

 “You have the usual bit of aggressive bargain-hunting coming through in these sectors, (they were) quite heavily sold down yesterday,” IG analyst Chris Beauchamp said.

-Miners and oil & gas stocks fell, as metals and crude prices suffered from a rise in the dollar and concerns about a market oversupply.
+Miners Randgold and Fresnillo were both down 3.1 percent investors dumped gold, a safe-haven asset.

-Mid-cap William Hill slumped 11 percent, its biggest daily loss in 7-1/2 years, after issuing a profit warning for 2016.
+Mid-cap William Hill slumped 12.3 percent, set for its biggest daily loss in 7-1/2 years after issuing a profit warning for 2016.

-Rival betting group Ladbrokes fell 2.6 percent.
+Rival betting group Ladbrokes fell 2.3 percent, while blue-chip Paddy Power Betfair, whose COO Andy McCue is to leave the company, retreated 1.9 percent.
 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.